Balearic Islands holiday and travel guide

 The Balearic Islands

 Majorca is the largest and best-known Balearic, with a reputation for partying similar to Ibiza.
-Indeed, the Bay of Palma is crowded with trendy bars, restaurants and discos, but Majorca also boasts stunning mountains and unspoiled coves and the vibrant capital city of Palma de Mallorca.
+Indeed, the Bay of Palma is crowded with trendy bars, restaurants and discos, but Majorca also boasts stunning mountains and unspoiled coves and the vibrant capital city of Palma de Majorca.

 Nearby Ibiza is the party spot, with a trendy resort reputation that seems to draw every club-going European to the outrageous summer street scene.
 Daytime hours are spent on the beaches at Las Salinas and Es Cabellet, while nights are danced away in any of the bars and discos which compete for tourist dollars.